kbase/taxonomy_re_api/README.md

 Fetch the ancestors for a taxon vertex.

 [Request parameters schema (wrapped in an array)](src/server/schemas/get_lineage.yaml)

+See the section below about the `select` parameter for further details on it.

 For the response schema, see the **Responses** section above.